andornagy/andor-starter-theme/README.md

 ## DeployHQ setup

-Create a project in DeployHQ connected with the related website's repo and with the wensite's server.
-But before making the first deployment do the following steps:
+Create a project in DeployHQ connected with the related website's repo and with the website's server.
+But before making the first deployment do the following:

 1. Go to **Build Pipeline**
 2. Click **New Command** button on the right